golobby/orm/README.md

 ```

 ### Getting Started
-Let's imagine we are going to build a simple blogging application that has 3 entities, `Comment`, `Post`, `Category`.
+Let's imagine we are going to build a simple blogging application that has 3 entities, `Comment`, `Post`, `Category`, `HeaderPicture`.
 To
 start using ORM you need to call **Initialize** method.
 It gets array of of **ConnectionConfig** objects which has:

 - `Name`: Name of the connection, it can be anything you want.